realiii/fudgeo/README.md

 The definition of the WGS84 entry is flexible - meaning that the *WKT for WGS84* can be setup per the users liking.
 As an example, use with Esri's ArcGIS means either using the *EPSG WKT* or the *ESRI WKT*.
-By default the *ESRI WKT* is used - However, if *EPSG WKT* is desired, you may provide a ``flavor`` parameter to the create method specifying EPSG.
+By default, the *ESRI WKT* is used - However, if *EPSG WKT* is desired, you may provide a ``flavor`` parameter to the create method specifying EPSG.

 ```python